 |Luxuries||Log fire, Internet access, DVD player, Sea view|

 |Rooms||3 bedrooms, 1 bathrooms of which 1 Family bathrooms|

 |Furniture||Double beds (1), Single beds (2), Cots (1)|

 The agent has its own star rating system to quantify interior quality, comfort and ambience.
 This property has been rated 3.5 star.

 Lerryn: exceptionally pretty village (pub, PO/shop, village green) spreading along both banks of the Lerryn Creek which ebbs and flows into the river Fowey through dense woodland, creating an ever-changing scene.
-Cycling from the village.
-Pony-trekking, 5 miles; canoe trips, 9.
-Lostwithiel (shops, pub, restaurants, castle), 4 miles.
+Canoe trips, 9 miles.
+Lostwithiel (shops, pub, restaurants, castle, railway station), 4 miles.
 Fowey, 4 miles via ferry.